-Wireframe Display Mode State or Action Comments Move the camera in a parallel direction.
-Move the gray bisecting line.
-Change the focusing angle.
-Move one of the two blue lines.
-Or Duplicate Delete Add to Parallel View List Add to Panorama List Duplicate viewpoint Press ALT and move the camera (red point).
-Or Right click on the camera and then select "Duplicate" in the pop-up menu.
-Add to VR Object List Add to Sequence List Edit Heliodon Edit Light Duplicate Duplete Add to Parallel View List Add to Panorama List Add to Sequence List Edit Heliodon Delete viewpoint Right click on the camera and then select " Delete " in the pop-up menu.
-Duplicate Delete Add to Parallel View List Add to Panorama List Add to VR Object List Add to VR Object List Edit Heliodon Edit Light Light Light Edit an active light with this viewpoint.
+Wireframe Display Mode State or Action Comments Duplicate Delete Add to Parallel View List Add to Panorama List Add to VR Object List Add to Sequence List Edit Heliodon Edit Light Duplicate Diete Add to Parallel View List Add to Panorama List Add to VR Object List Add to Sequence List Edit Heliodon Edit Light Delete viewpoint Right click on the camera and then select "Delete" in the pop-up menu.
+Duplicate Delete Add to Parallel View List Add to Panorama List Add to Panorama List Add to Sequence List Edit Heliodon Edit Light Light Edit an active light with this viewpoint.
 Right click on the camera (red point).
 In the pop-up menu, choose "Edit Light" and select the name of the light.
-NB: The inspector palette
+NB: The inspector palette switches from Perspectives mode to Lights mode.
+Duplicate Delete Add to Parallel View List Add to Panorama List Add to VR Object List Add to Sequence List Edit Heliodon Edit Light Edit an Active Heliodon with this Viewpoint.
+Right click on the camera (red point) then select "Edit Heliodon" in the pop-up menu.
+NB: The inspector palette switches from Perspectives mode to Heliodons mode.